Mirochiu/gas-webpack5-template/README.md

 1. run `pnpm install` to install the project depenencies.

-2. login your google account by `pnpm login`.
+2. login your google account by `pnpm run login`.

-3. create a project `pnpm create`
+3. create a project `pnpm run create`

 4. make the first deployment by `pnpm first-deploy`.